gabrielemariotti/androiddev/TestAbsProject/README.md

 ## Pre-Requisites

-The following libraries need to cloned and manually added to PreferenceExamples as library projects.
+The following libraries need to cloned and manually added to TestAbsProject as library projects.

  * [ActionBarSherlock](https://github.com/JakeWharton/ActionBarSherlock)